 On or after the effective date of this rule, any person who owns or operates an existing under-fired commercial char broiler must maintain, for at least one year, records showing date of installation of and all maintenance work performed on the Emissions Control Device, including the date, time, and a brief description of maintenance work performed.
 For purposes of this subdivision, maintenance includes, but is not limited to, preventative maintenance, breakdown repair, and cleaning.
 Such records shall be made available to the Department upon request.

-§2.
-This rule shall take effect six months after this rule is published as a final rule in the City Record.
+§ 2.
+This rule shall take effect six months after publication in the City Record.